H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Playbooks/Enumeration.md

  - If version enumeration was successful, use searchsploit or google to search for public exploits.

  - If not, try to test the functionalities of the web app to do manual exploitation and information gathering.

+## LOGIN PAGES

+ - If we encounter login pages, try to use default credentials.

+ - If not, try to enumerate the rest of the site to find credentials to access.

+ - As a last resort, you can brute-force the login page.